space-kerala/lekha_OCR_1.0/README.md

 Prerequirements
 ======
 OpenCV 2.4.11
 Python 2.7.9

 Usage
 ======
 Currently only block recognition is available.
-Layout analysis is at devoloping stage. for recognize a scanned malayalam document
+Layout analysis is at devoloping stage.
+To recognize a scanned malayalam document and get the malayalam characters as output.

     $./lekhaocr <filename>
 for example